Patrick-Duvall/bit1yke/README.md

 # Bitlyke

 Bitlyke is a link shortener similar to bitly.
-I had built a link shortener in the past but wanted to re-visit the idea with a year of professional coding experience.
+I had built a link shortener in the past but wanted to re-visit the idea with a year of professional coding experience following best practices as I understand them.
 ##### Overview

 A user can post a `user_id` and a `full_url` to a shortening endpoint, which returns to them a shortened link.

 If this link is clicked, a visit to that link is recorded and the user is redirected to the `full_url` associated with that link.

 The number of times a link has been clicked can be accessed by hitting an analytics endpoint and passing in the slug of a short_link.

 Shortened links are uniquely scoped to users, which is to say two different users could create a `short_link` of the same url but would each receive a `short_link` with a unique slug.